taustation-fan/taustation-fan.github.io/README.md

 You can attack players and some NPCs, and other players can attack you.

-Combat is turn-based, though in Player-vs-player combat, there are timeouts for the turns.
+Combat is turn-based, though in Player-vs-player combat, only the attacker can chose actions; the defender acts automatically.
 In combat mode, there is also a countdown for when Security forces will likely arrive.

 When you try to attack somebody, there is a chance that Security detains you on the spot.
 The chance depends on the Orwellian level of the station (which you can find in the Government Center).
-Disabling the security cameras in an area reduces the chance of getting caught.
+Disabling the security cameras in an area significantly reduces the chance of getting caught.

 If you are caught, the length of the stay in the
 Brig depends on the law level.
 Tau Station is super paranoid, and you